argilla-io/argilla/docs/reference/webapp/metrics.rst

 How to use Metrics
 ---------
 Metrics are composed of two submenus: **Progress** and **Stats**.
-They work similarly in **Annotation** and **Explore** and **Define rules** mode.
+They work similarly in **Annotation**, **Explore** and **Define rules** mode.

 Progress
 ~~~~~~~~~~
 This submenu is useful when users need to know how many records are annotated, validated and/or discarded.

-When clicking on this menu, not only the progress is shown, but users can also check the number of labels, and how many records belong to each one.
+When clicking on this menu, not only the progress is shown, but also the number of labels and records.

 Stats
 ~~~~~~~~~~
 This submenu allows users to know more about the keywords and the error distribution of the dataset.

 It is composed of a dropdown with the two options (**Keywords** and **Error Distribution**).

 The **Keywords** dropdown displays a list of annotated words and the number of occurrences, while the **Error Distribution** dropdown displays a pie chart with the number of records, and the number of correct and incorrect predictions.

+Please, note that this section might vary, depending on the task carried out.

 Refresh button
 ~~~~~~~~~~